Your Local Funding Guide to California Small Business Loans

 Though Accion provides small business loans across the nation, the Accion Rapid Loan is only available to California small businesses.
 If you’re running a small business in Imperial, Riverside, San Bernardino, or San Diego counties, then you’re eligible for this California-specific small business loan option.

-Accion Rapid Loans offer small business loan amounts of $300 to $8,000 with repayment terms of up to three years and fixed simple interest rates of 14%-18%.
-A 1% discount will be available to veterans, active duty military, and spouses, as well.
+Accion Rapid Loans offer small business loan amounts of $300 to $8,000 with repayment terms of up to three years and fixed simple interest rates of 14% to 18%.
+A 1% discount will be available to veterans, active-duty military, and spouses, as well.

 This small business loan for California-based businesses is called “rapid” for a reason: You’ll be able to access approval in as little time as three days.
 Plus, you’ll only need to provide ID, proof of address, business license, and a year of business tax returns to apply.